paulmayer-fullstacker/BlogPost/readmeSolution.md

 ## The Solution:

 The solution comprises an Express server (backend), serving frontend files and providing a RESTful API managing the Blog (Posts and Comments).
 The server serves frontend files from a directory named 'public', making the frontend (HTML, CSS and JS files), directly accessible to clients.
 The server provides a set of API endpoints for performing CRUD (Create, Read, Update, Delete) operations on the Blog.
 The Blog data being persisted in a MySQL database.
-Communication requests, between fron and back end applications is managed using JSON Web Token (JWT) authentication.
+Communication requests, between frontend and backend applications is managed using JSON Web Token (JWT) authentication.

 ### Design Strategy

 The design of this application was largely dictated be the specification brief for the challenge.
-THe design decisions (on form and function), left to the author, will be discussed here.
+The design decisions (on form and function), left to the author, will be discussed here.
 The development strategy that I envisaged for this project was an API-first, backend-driven, iterative approach.
 First defining what data structures and functionalities were to be exposed via an API.
 Then, building and testing the backend, and finally building and testing the user interface.
 Throughout the process, build and test in small, manageable sprints.

 #### Planning & Requirements (what and why):

 Defining Core Functionality (what the application should do) was largely defined within the challenge brief.
-Design decisions, to provision functionality, and sequensing are discussed here:
+Design decisions, to provision functionality, and sequencing are discussed here:

 - Design the Data Model (Entities & Relationships):